What Is an MSc Degree, and Should You Get One?

 How long does it take to earn an MSc degree?

-Program requirements will also factor into the time it’ll take you to complete an MSc degree.
+Program requirements will also factor into your time to complete an MSc degree.
 If you need to complete a thesis or capstone project, it can take more time.

 What careers can you pursue with an MSc degree?

-With an MSc degree, you can prepare yourself for a variety of career opportunities where you’ll apply your knowledge and skills.
+With an MSc degree, you can prepare yourself for various career opportunities where you’ll apply your knowledge and skills.
 Just a few of the opportunities that may be available upon your completion of an MSc degree are:

-Experience for yourself what it's like to earn your Master of Science degree online when you take an open course from a top university on Coursera.
+Experience what it's like to earn your Master of Science degree online when you take an open course from a top university on Coursera.
 Here are some courses to try:

 You are Currently on slide 1